thorenscientific-deprecated/thorenscientific_dot_github_dot_io/docs/test_child_page.md

 ---
 layout: default
-title: A First Child Page
+title: A Test Child Page
-nav_order: 4
+nav_order: 5
 ---
 # Configuration (Theres' a "no_toc" tag below this line.)
 {: .no_toc }